trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

 ## Sapling

 Sapling is a protocol that enables transactions of fungible tokens, whilst increasing privacy.
-The transactions are hid from public, but they can be made available to specific entities to comply with regulations.
+The transactions are hidden from public, but they can be made available to specific entities to comply with regulations.

 The key steps are as follows:

 - A **shielded pool** is created within a contract which a number of users can call to perform transactions whilst keeping details private.
 - These users then send tokens to this shielded pool.
 We say that they **shield their tokens**.
 This information is public.
-- Users then perform **shielded transactions**, in such a way that the amount, sender of receiver of each transactions are not revealed publicly.
-Only the origin and destination of each transaction have access to these information.
+- Users then perform **shielded transactions**, in such a way that the amount, sender or receiver of each transactions are not revealed publicly.
+Only the origin and destination of each transaction have access to this information.
 - Later, users may get some or all of their tokens out of the pool by **unshielding their tokens**.
 This operation is public as well.

 If a regulator needs access to the transactions of a user, this user may share a **viewing key**, that gives access to all the transactions made by this user.